towersvault/shinpokered/README.md

 - Tons of bugs, glitches, and oversights fixed
 - The Gameboy Color palette functionality from pokemon Yellow has been back-ported into the game
+- The audio engine from Yellow version and its sound options have been back-ported into the game
 - Trainers are made more difficult not by increasing their team levels, but by doing the following:
   - Vastly improving the default ai routines
   - Giving them access to stat experience (only in "Set" style)